How to Bulk Enable or Disable WooCommerce Backorders

-In this tutorial, we’ll show you how to bulk enable or disable WooCommerce backorders.
+Are you looking for a fast way to manage out-of-stock products in your store?
+In this comprehensive tutorial, we will show you how to bulk enable or disable WooCommerce backorders.

 What are WooCommerce backorders?

 Backorders are orders for products that are currently out of stock.
-When a customer places an order for a backordered product on your WooCommerce store, you agree to ship the product once it becomes available again.
+When a customer places an order for a backordered product on your WooCommerce store, you agree to ship the product once your inventory is replenished and the item becomes available again.

-We know it can be difficult to manage backorder stock settings for hundreds of products, especially if you want to enable or disable backorders for many products at once.
+We know it can be difficult to manage backorder stock settings for hundreds of products manually, especially if you need to update seasonal items or respond to supply chain delays quickly.

-This tutorial will guide you to bulk edit backorders settings for hundreds of products at once.
+This tutorial will guide you to bulk edit backorder settings for hundreds of products at once.

-We’ll do it using the WP Sheet Editor plugin, which allows you to view and manage WooCommerce products using a spreadsheet.
+We’ll do it using the WP Sheet Editor plugin, which allows you to view and manage WooCommerce products using a lightning-fast spreadsheet interface.

 Install the WP Sheet Editor Plugin